I-blueHand-I/JULIA/README.md

 **Choose your text**
 <img width="995" alt="choose_text" src="https://user-images.githubusercontent.com/91726252/142731920-75d764dd-f5fb-4e18-a9e3-c2a1ea9a83e7.png">

-This the code of the main program
+This is the code of the main program
 ```
 import processing.svg.*;
 //image menu && initialisation des polices//